Harvard GSD Wheelwright Prize 2023 for Early-Career Architects

 • The current professors, staff, and instructors at Harvard GSD are ineligible.

-• There must be some study done outside the nation for winners headquartered in the US.
+• Some studies must be done outside the nation for winners headquartered in the US.

 • The Wheelwright Prize cannot be used to pay for college tuition and is only meant for independent study.
 However, the funding can be used to pay for conferences and seminars.